 Niagara on the Lake is a perfect destination for wine lovers in winter.
 Many of the best boutique luxury hotels in Niagara on the Lake offer special discounts during the January, February and March low season.
 Our favourites include:

-- Shaw Club Hotel: a boutique hotel on Picton Street featuring chic suites and award-winning restaurant.
+- Shaw Club Hotel: a contemporary boutique hotel located directly across from the Shaw Festival Theatre.
+Features chic suites and popular veranda restaurant.
+Check Reviews

 The Oban Inn OSpa

 If you’re keen to avoid a bitter cold blizzard and in need of a slice of R&R head to The Oban Inn’s petite OSpa.
 The boutique hotel’s tranquil, personalized, full-service spa is a unique facility dedicated to the health, well-being and vitality of each guest where the philosophy and décor are in harmony, forming a peaceful mood of sun, moon, earth and water.

 The spa at Oban Inn offers four treatment rooms where friendly therapists use Aveda products to nourish the body and inspire the soul.
 After your treatment liven the senses with a visit to the spa’s steam room or relax on a comfy couch while sipping luxurious loose leaf by Harney & Sons Fine Teas.